BeSpunky/angular-google-maps/wiki/Overlays-Superpower/Info-Windows.md

 # Concepts
 Now this is a cool one... 😎

+An info window is a popup-like element with custom content.
 The info window offered by the library presents new API and enhances the native one.
 You can now:
 1. Attach an info window to ANY overlay (not just markers).
 2. Select between 4 different triggers (Click, MouseOver, DoubleClick, RightClick).